MicrosoftDocs/powerquery-docs/powerquery-docs/append-queries.md

 ![Three or more tables sample append window](images/me-append-queries-sample-three-more-tables-window.png)

-After selecting **OK**, a new query will be created with all of our tables appended.
+After selecting **OK**, a new query will be created with all of your tables appended.

 ![Three or more tables sample append output](images/me-append-queries-sample-three-more-tables-output.png)